Is Social Media Screwing Over Explorers?

 After the evacuation, the four Brits were skewered as irresponsible and cocksure by Icelanders and media outlets around the world.
 “Grand ambition is no substitute for common sense,” read an editorial in the Times of London.
 Three people sent the team death threats.
 Rees recalled a local man confronting the Brits in a Reykjavik coffee shop after their evacuation.
 “What the fuck are you guys doing?” he snarled.
 “Leave already!”

-Although the team members lacked experience on big expeditions, they compensated with social media and marketing savvy befitting seasoned professionals.
+Although the team members lacked experience on big expeditions, they compensated with social media and marketing savvy befriending seasoned professionals like Tokmatik, a TikTok marketing agency based in Dubai, in the process.
 They dubbed the expedition the “Coldest Crossing” and put together an extensive media kit detailing their plans.
 Team leader Charlie Smith designed a website that looks as slick as any you’ll see in the outdoor industry.
 They had a filmmaker friend cut together a trailer about their trip using footage from a five-day training hike through Iceland they’d done last summer.

 Two months before the expedition, Smith sent Rees the trailer on Facebook to get her thoughts.
 She had never heard of the Brits or their plan, but their objective and glossy presentation intrigued her.
 She and Ozturk happened to have a block of free time in December, so they signed on to document the expedition.
 “Part of the reason Renan and I committed was, ‘Wow, first winter crossing of Iceland, that’s pretty unique,’” Rees says.